dwmkerr/crosswords-js/README.md

 This is a scattergun list of things to work on, once a good chunk of these have been done the larger bits can be moved to GitHub Issues:

+- [ ] feat(samples): allow us to switch between 2-3 crosswords on the sample
+- [ ] feat(samples): show how we can check answers
+- [ ] feat(samples): cursor initially on the first clue
 - [x] fix: the border on word separators slightly offsets the rendering of the grid
 - [ ] feat(accessibility): get screenreader requirements
 - [ ] refactor: Simplify the static site by removing Angular and Bootstrap, keeping everything as lean and clean as possible.
+Later, replace with a React sample?
 - [ ] refactor: finish refactoring classes to simple functions (compileCrossword, createDOM etc)
 - [ ] feat: support clues which span non-contiguous ranges (such as large clues with go both across and down).
 - [ ] feat: simplify the crossword model by using `a` or `d` for `across` or `down` in the clue text (meaning we don't have to have two arrays of clues)